higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/AUDIT.md

 - The **Rust** smart contracts (using the Anchor framework).
 - The tokenomics details, distribution instructions, and fee mechanisms.
-- The usage of third-party crates (e.g., Orca Whirlpools).
+- The usage of third-party crates (e.g., Meteora Whirlpools).
 - The overall design’s alignment with typical Solana and Anchor security best practices.

 Our review spans from logical correctness and code readability to potential vulnerabilities and misconfigurations.